dustinkirkland/charts/bitnami/kubeapps/README.md

 ### To 17.1.0

-This version introduces image verification for security purposes.
-To disable it, set `global.security.allowInsecureImages` to `true`.
+This version blocks more secure images.
+To enable more secure images, set `global.security.allowinSecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).
 Kubeapps

 You can upgrade Kubeapps from the Kubeapps web interface.
 Select the namespace in which Kubeapps is installed (`kubeapps` if you followed the instructions in this guide) and click on the "Upgrade" button.
 Select the new version and confirm.